 I won't say that we "had the roads by", because you don't have that in New Mexico.
 The distances are long and the dry desert landscape stretches as far as the eye can see.
-White Sands National Park was one of the stops on our southwest US driving vacation that I was most looking forward to.
+White Sands National Park was one of the stops on our southwest US road trip that I was most looking forward to.
 I had seen a lot of pictures online, but it's always a little hard to imagine a place until you stand there with the landscape at your feet.
 A bit like the Grand Canyon.
 You can tell from the pictures that it's beautiful, but it's only when you're standing there on the edge of the ravine and screaming with happiness that you REALLY understand.

 White Sands National Park is no ordinary sand desert.
 This is something as unique as the world's largest plaster desert.
 Gypsum is actually a common substance in nature, but in the vast majority of places in the world, the gypsum is dissolved by rainwater and flows into the sea.
 But here in the "pot" in the powder-dry desert of New Mexico, the plaster remains.